sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 [How to merge multiple networks into one keras](https://stackoverflow.com/questions/47265412/custom-connections-between-layers-keras)

-This helped a lot, and I could simplify the quantisation process as well with less trouble to worry about genrator.
+This helped a lot, and I could simplify the quantisation process as well with less trouble to worry about generator.

 This is the merged network with 5 nets inside